European Indoor Championships

 The European Indoor Championships was a men's tennis tournament played in Berlin, Germany.
 The event was played as part of the ATP Tour in 1990 and 1991.
 It was played on indoor carpet courts.

+According to the ATP website, its place in the calendar was preceded by the Frankfurt Cup (1987 to 1989) and followed by the ATP Bolzano (1992 and 1993).